xkeshav29/redesign-poc/README.md

 Each service performs operations specific to its entity and can be tested independently.

 Eg:
-1. ChatService should have 5 tests:
+1.ChatService should have 5 tests:
-  1. testChatServiceWhenValidResponse
+  a. testChatServiceWhenValidResponse
-  2. testChatServiceWhenInvalidResponseAndValidIntent
+  b. testChatServiceWhenInvalidResponseAndValidIntent
-  3. testChatServiceWhenInvalidResponseAndInvalidIntent
+  c. testChatServiceWhenInvalidResponseAndInvalidIntent
-  4. testChatServiceWhenModuleComplete
+  d. testChatServiceWhenModuleComplete
-  5. testWhenErrorProcessingMessage
+  e. testWhenErrorProcessingMessage

 With these tests in place, it becomes easy for developers to change the business logic without the fear of breaking something.